 What is Zoma’s return policy and warranty for its memory foam mattresses?

-Every Zoma Mattress includes a risk-free, 100 night trial, which begins on the day that your mattress is delivered.
+Every Zoma Mattress includes a risk-free, 100-night trial, which begins on the day that your mattress is delivered.
 We do require our customers to test their mattress for a minimum of 30 nights.
-If you decide at any point during your sleep trial that our Zoma Mattress is not the bed for you, we will pick the mattress up at your home and issue a refund.
+If you decide during your sleep trial that the Zoma Mattress is not the bed for you, we will work with you on the return request and issue a refund.
 Please note: Returns initiated before the 30-night mark will be subject to a $99 early processing fee.

 Do you flip memory foam mattresses?